 The Preserve is a critical component of a larger network of protected public conservation and recreation lands and conservation easements within the local and regional area (Figure 2).
 The Preserve adds approximately 8,171 acres to the network of protected conservation land in the region.
-District managed conservation lands within 20 miles of Halpata include Potts Preserve, Flying Eagle Preserve, Lake Panasoffkee Preserve, Panasoffkee Outlet, Rainbow River parcel and Two Mile Prairie State Forest which is co-owned with the Board of Trustees (BOT) and managed by the Florida Forest Service.
+District-managed conservation lands within 20 miles of Halpata include Potts Preserve, Flying Eagle Preserve, Lake Panasoffkee Preserve, Panasoffkee Outlet, Rainbow River parcel and Two Mile Prairie State Forest which is co-owned with the Board of Trustees (BOT) and managed by the Florida Forest Service.
 A portion of the FDEP-managed Cross Florida Greenway is owned by the District; overall, the Greenway provides an important 110-mile long recreational corridor that includes hiking, biking and equestrian trails.
-Other important publicly-managed conservation areas within a 20-mile radius are shown in Table 1.
+Other important publicly managed conservation areas within a 20-mile radius are shown in Table 1.
+This table also outlines the type of public opportunities available.

 Together, these publicly owned lands are an integral component to protecting the region's water quality, supply, and storage while also providing critical habitat for native flora and fauna.

-These lands support vital expanses of core wildlife habitat and natural areas supporting important strategic ecological networks.
+These lands support vital expanses of core wildlife habitat and natural areas supporting importan strategic ecological networks.